 Inspired also in part by Carl Orff’s Carmina Burana, it’s almost impossible that this starkly portrayed world of angels and demons doesn’t slip into portentousness, dark introspection and pessimism, but Bergman brilliantly manages to achieve a perfect balance between the light and the dark in The Seventh Seal, playing chess with Death and touching on the essential characteristics of good and evil that exist equally effectively through bawdy songs and tawdry marital disputes, showing the world for all its perfect imperfection.

-Differences in the audio track are less easy to identify, so the review of the audio section remains the same as the review of the SD release.
 The original Swedish audio track is presented in Dolby Digital 2.0 mono.
 It’s doesn’t seem to have had the same kind of restoration as the image.
 Certain scenes are less well-toned than others, but this is almost certainly down to the original elements and how they were recorded.
 In the main, the dialogue is quite clear and there is very little analogue noise.
 Death’s appearances on the screen are almost all introduced with a highly effective eerie silence which feels natural and not achieved through over application of noise-reduction.

 An English dub in Dolby Digital 2.0 mono is also provided, but I find myself incapable of assessing its effectiveness.
 In terms of quality, it’s an old recording, probably made at the time of the original release of the film, and the sound is accordingly pretty rough though listenable.
 It also seems to be performed reasonably well with some appreciation for characterisation and – apart from softening the bawdy elements of the script - it would appear to remains reasonably close to the sense of the original.
 However, the voices and American accents just don’t sit well for me with this film and I simply can’t imagine that anyone else will prefer this option over English subtitles.
 It’s just wrong.